**Please note that we are no longer taking FLQ cases**

 An internal FDA safety review found the drug class to be associated with “disabling and potentially permanent, serious side effects.”

-Further, the FDA specifically addressed patients with acute sinusitis, acute bronchitis and uncomplicated urinary tract infections to first seek other treatments options when available and to reserve FLQ use only when alternative treatments are not available for patients suffering these conditions.
+Further, the FDA specifically addressed patients with acute sinusitis, acute bronchitis, and uncomplicated urinary tract infections to first seek other treatment options when available and to reserve FLQ use only when alternative treatments are not available for patients suffering these conditions.

 In addition to this label change and public safety announcement, Medication Guides are also to be updated.